nmtkpbic/nmtk/README.md

  * libgdal-dev gdal-bin
  * gfortran libopenblas-dev liblapack-dev

-You must also download, compile, and install (from source) GDAL version 1.10 or greater.
+You may also need to download, compile, and install (from source) GDAL version 1.10 or greater if your operating system does not provide a version greater than 1.10.
 GDAL v1.10 added support for CRS values in GeoJSON files - which are a requirement for NMTK.
 Also, please note that when compiling, be sure to provide the --with-python argument.

-These directions assume that you install GDAL source in /usr/local/src/gdal-1.10.0 (you may need to change the directions below if you installed the source elsewhere.)
+These directions assume that GDAL was installed from the OS repository.

-These directions also assume that you have placed the GDAL components in /usr/local/lib , if not, you will need to modify `NMTK_apps/manage.py` and `NMTK_apps/NMTK_apps/wsgi.py` with the appropriate locations, otherwise GDAL specific operations will fail (due to the library not being found.)

 #### Optional Installs

 Currently NMTK does not use these components, but it's likely that some tools and/or the server will in the future.
 Strictly speaking they are not a current pre-requisite, but it may be useful to install these:

   * R (follow instructions here: http://cran.r-project.org/bin/linux/ubuntu/README)

+### Configuring Swap Space

+If your system has less than 2 GB of RAM, it is recommended that you set up some swap space.
+This can be done using the following commands:

+  1. First, compute the number of "blocks" required to allocate swap space of the size you want/need.
+Each block is 1MB in size, there are 1024 MB in 1 GB .
+The number of "blocks" will be substituted into the command below in place of "$COUNT"

+  2. Run the commands below to allocate the swap space.

+    '''
+    sudo dd if=/dev/zero of=/swapfile bs=$((1024*1024) count=$COUNT
+    sudo mkswap /swapfile
+    # Add a line to the end of /etc/fstab so the swap will be available on boot
+    sudo sed -i '$ a /swapfile       none    swap    sw      0       0 ' /etc/fstab
+    # Enable the newly allocated swap space
+    sudo swapon -a
+    '''

+  3. Use the command "swapon -s" to verify that the swap file you created is in use.

 ###Installation Instructions